jeffpiep/pencilwars/README.md

 I wrote this game to learn some Python.

 game logic:
-player X chooses ship
+1. player X chooses ship
-flicks pencil
+2. flicks pencil
-find if flick collided with other ship
+3. find if flick collided with other ship
-if collide
+4. if collide
--destroy other ship
+  * destroy other ship
-else
+* else
--move ship
+  * move ship

-player Y's turn
+5. player Y's turn